flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 This is particularly advantageous for features like 'virtual memory' and 'memory protection'.
 Well, to achieve virtual memory, an MMU must contain a component called 'Translation Look-aside Buffer' (TLB) to prevent performance degradation.
 Now, **Allegrex's MMU lacks a TLB**, so it focuses on memory protection.
 This is why Allegrex's MMU is instead called an MPU (Memory Protection Unit).
 An MPU is a cut-down version of an MMU without virtual memory.
 In any case, **memory protection gives the system the power to decide which memory locations a program can access**.

-Thanks to this, Allegrex won't have to deal with user-land programs (i.e. games) accessing restricted locations (i.e. encryption keys).
+Thanks to this, Allegrex won't have to deal with userland programs (i.e. games) accessing restricted locations (i.e. encryption keys).
 To accomplish the restriction itself, memory addresses are grouped into five segments with different privilege levels.
 Furthermore, Allegrex's MPU contains three modes of operation: **User mode**, **Supervisor mode** and **Kernel mode**.

 If a normal process (operating in user mode) wants to access a memory address found in a privileged location, the MPU will ask the operating system (through the use of 'exceptions') whether to grant permission to the process.